bkeroack/elita/doc/plugin.rst

 * datasvc - (see below)
 * hook_parameters - A dictionary of hook-specific items.

+Hook functions must have both the above as named parameters.

 Hooks are always executed within an existing asynchronous context.
 The exact context is hook-specific.

 Supported hooks: